ahmetfurkaneq/WebYonetim/README.md

-# WebYönetim Projesi ASP.NET Core kullanılarak gelistirilmis web projesidir.Projenin amacı CRUD islemlerini uygulayarak Mysql database'ine kayıt eder.
+# WebYönetim Project is a web project developed using ASP.NET Core.
+The purpose of the project is to perform CRUD operations and store data in a MySQL database.